BLUE HORIZON 1261

 Captain Mariposa looked from one person to the next until her eyes came back to Taro.
 She grumbled something beneath her breath, but Jiro took a step toward her with a dark look, his thick tail swishing in agitation behind him.
 "I won't give you further warning against trespassing upon our vessel.
 Ms. Nichols is a part of this crew, so if I hear of any further harassment toward her by you or your crew, Captain, I will take it further than just a warning."

 Taro looked first from the lynx on her left, then to the canine on her right, pleased that they had stepped up beside her without having even been introduced yet.
 "Thank you," she said with genuine appreciation after the cab drove away with the frustrated white cat.
-"No one would have backed me up on my previous crew."
+"No one on my previous crew would have backed me up like you did."

 "You are one of us now," the lynx replied with a warm smile.
 "That's good enough for me."